Dr Sarah Alexander

 How good is the Learning Story method for assessing children's learning?

-While children in early childhood education are not assessed with end of year tests or other formal assessments, the Ministry of Education does require early childhood programmes to be ''informed by assessment, planning and evaluation ... that demonstrates an understanding of children's learning, their interests, whanau and life contexts''.
+While children in early childhood education are not assessed with end of year tests or other formal assessments, the Ministry of Education requires early childhood programmes to be ''informed by assessment, planning and evaluation ... that demonstrates an understanding of children's learning, their interests, whanau and life contexts''.

 Supporters of the Learning Story method of assessing children's learning praise the ease of access for parents and teachers because the assessments are written like a story and usually include photos which make them attractive to read, share and keep.